Fenugreek Leaves – Nutrition, Benefits, Side Effects and Precaution

 Moreover, every part of the plant is equally nutrient-dense.
 The fenugreek seeds are also quite similar to the leaves.
 The high point of these leaves is their health benefits.
 They are surprisingly nutritious and innumerable.
 Also, they are beneficial for women with polycystic diseases, PCOS.
 Research suggests that fenugreek is helpful for the heart, diabetes, skin and hair health.

 The Fenugreek plant is native to Europe, Asia and Africa.
 It is also widely grown as a food crop in India, North Africa and Yemen.
 It has been part of traditional medicine for ages.
 Fenugreek is one of the oldest spices in the world.
 Farmers in India and Europe cultivate them extensively.
-Perhaps due to its unique and therapeutic features, one can use them as a helpful nutritional supplement to treat or prevent multiple diseases.
+Perhaps due to their unique and therapeutic features, one can use them as a helpful nutritional supplement to treat or prevent multiple diseases.

 Fenugreek leaves are widespread across the world.
 Their usage is prevalent across cuisine as a rich dietary fibre source.
 In addition, they are high in protein and other essential nutrients.